-If you have been injured by a negligent act, you are already battling medical bills, pain, and paperwork.
+If you have been injured by a negligent act, you are already battling medical bills, pain and suffering, and paperwork.
 Insurance companies will attempt to convince you to settle, even suggesting that an early settlement will help ease your frustrations.
 However, the insurance company does not have your best interest in mind and only stands to gain from a quick settlement.
-Because your injuries deserve substantial consideration, here are some tips from a Odessa Personal Injury Lawyer on how to maximize your personal injury settlement.
+Because your injuries deserve substantial consideration, here are some tips from an Odessa Personal Injury Lawyer on how to maximize your personal injury settlement.

 If you have been injured due to negligence and want a fair and equitable settlement, contact us for a free consultation.